FilipaGo/payup-app-prototype/README.md

 <img src="https://raw.githubusercontent.com/FilipaGo/payup-app-prototype/master/_images_readme/wireflows_sketch.jpg" alt="Sketch document detail showcasing a bit of Joana’s user flow." width="1000">Part of Joana’s user flow when logging in and accessing the actions’ menu to create a group to share expenses.
 </p>

-There are 3 important assumptions underlying these user wireflow proposals:
+There are 3 important assumptions underlying these wireflow proposals:

 The increasing popularity of messaging apps among millennials using digital products makes us think that conversational, dialogue-based interfaces are the future, as they are intuitive, fast and familiar.